fntz/sirius/Readme.md

 ### 6. Views

 In Sirius, views is an any element on page.
-You might bind view and other view, or model, or javascript object property.
+You might bind view and other view, or model.

 ```coffee
   view = new Sirius.View("#id", (x) -> "#{x}!!!")